TykTechnologies/tyk-docs-hugo/tyk-docs/content/frequently-asked-questions/datadog-logs-showup-as-errors.md

 {{< img src="/img/faq/datadog-logs-showup-as-errors/create-status-remapper-processor.png" alt="Create pipeline processor to remap the status of the log to level attribute value" >}}

-The Tyk logs statuses should now be showing under the right status.
+The Tyk logs statuses should now be shown under the right status.

 Contact us to learn more: